How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 Measures to prevent genital herpes

-Preventive measures are conditionally divided into two areas.
+Prevention measures are conventionally divided into two areas.
 The first is to exclude the possibility of infection.
 The second is to reduce the purity of relapses and their strength.

-The following measures can help reduce the risk of contracting genital herpes:
+The following measures will help reduce the risk of contracting genital herpes:

-1. Streamline sexual life (it is desirable not to change sexual partners).
+1. Streamline your sex life (it is advisable not to change sexual partners).

-2. If you are unsure about a new partner, always use condoms (in this case, Miramistin can be connected).
+2. If you are unsure about your new partner, always use condoms (in this case, you can use the drug Miramistin).

-4. If the sexual partner already has an infectious disease, it is better to refrain from having sex during its relapse (it does not matter where the herpes rash was localized, on the genitals or lips).
+4. If your sexual partner already has an infectious disease, it is better to refrain from having sex during the period of its relapse (it does not matter where the herpes rash is localized, on the genitals or lips).

 2. Mandatory immune support.
 Good nutrition, the use of vitamins and a healthy lifestyle should become constant companions.

 3. Pay special attention to somatic diseases.
-Angina, flu and other diseases must be cured effectively and quickly in order not to give them the opportunity to lower the body's protective functions.
+Sore throat, flu and other diseases must be cured effectively and quickly so as not to give them the opportunity to reduce the body's protective functions.

-4. It is advisable to stop drinking alcohol and tobacco rack (or reduce the dose used).
+4. It is advisable to stop drinking alcohol and tobacco (or reduce the dose consumed).

-In modern medicine, there are enough funds to reduce the symptoms of genital herpes.
-If it was not possible to avoid infection, it is always possible to find an effective treatment against symptoms and relapses.
+Modern medicine has enough means to reduce the symptoms of genital herpes.
+Even if it was not possible to avoid infection, you can always find effective treatment against symptoms and relapses.
 But even an asymptomatic disease is a problem for general health, so it is better to streamline your lifestyle and then be calm for yourself and your loved ones.

-Genital herpes on small and large ones is an unfavorable disease that is viral in nature and is considered infectious.
-In case of improper treatment or untimely measures taken, there is a possibility of developing serious consequences and consequences for the genitourinary system.
+Genital herpes, small and large, is an unfavorable disease that is viral in nature and is considered infectious.
+In case of improper treatment or untimely measures, there is a possibility of developing serious consequences and consequences for the genitourinary system.

 The causative agent is HSV type II - the herpes simplex virus.
-Diagnosing infection with genital herpes can be a problematic task, because the characteristic infections of the formation are similar to manifestations of other sexually transmitted diseases and sexually transmitted diseases.
+Diagnosing a genital herpes infection can be a problematic task, because the characteristic infections of the formation are similar to the manifestations of other sexually transmitted and sexually transmitted diseases.

-The human body becomes susceptible to any type of infections and viruses due to the weakening of the protective function: the immune system can be suppressed by a long course of antibiotics, overwork, stress, exacerbations of other diseases - viral or SARS.
+The human body becomes susceptible to any type of infections and viruses due to a weakening of the protective function: the immune system can be suppressed by a long course of antibiotics, overwork, stress, exacerbations of other diseases - viral or ARVI.

-It is customary to refer to the risk group and, as well as girls during menstruation.
+It is customary to include women at risk, as well as girls during menstruation.

 Important!
-It is quite easy to pick up herpes, regardless of the form and type: the infection is transmitted by airborne droplets, with bodily fluids, with close contact.
+It is quite easy to catch herpes, regardless of the form and type: the infection is transmitted by airborne droplets, with bodily fluids, and through close contact.

 The main causes of infection with HSV type II:

-• Use of common personal hygiene items - towels, razors, etc.
+• Use of general personal hygiene items - towels, razors, etc.

 Symptomatic picture of genital herpes

 It has been noted that herpesvirus on the external genitalia can be confused with other types of sexually transmitted diseases.
-Knowing what herpes looks like on the labia and how it manifests itself is not enough, therefore, when the first symptoms are found and if an infection is suspected, it is recommended to immediately contact your doctor.
+It is not enough to know what herpes looks like on the labia and how it manifests itself, therefore, when you detect the first symptoms and suspect the development of an infection, it is recommended to immediately consult your doctor.

-Symptoms of the disease are similar to symptoms of manifestation in other parts of the body.
-In order to give an exhaustive idea of the course, we will present the development process in stages:
+Symptoms of the disease are similar to symptoms in other parts of the body.
+In order to give a comprehensive idea of the course, let us present the development process in stages:

-• At the initial stage of the lesion, a woman or girl may experience an unpleasant burning sensation, tingling in the vulva.
-Often, drawing and shooting pains are felt along the affected nerve.
-The defeat of the vulva by the virus will certainly cause reddening of some parts of the external genital organs;
+• At the initial stage of the lesion, a woman or girl may experience an unpleasant burning sensation and tingling in the vulva area.
+Often, pulling and shooting pains are felt along the affected nerve.
+Infection of the vulva with a virus will certainly cause redness in some areas of the external genitalia;

-• At the next stage, places that cause a lot of inconvenience to the infected will begin to become covered with grouped formations of bubbles filled with a clear or cloudy liquid.
-Groups of viral vesicles can migrate along the vulva, coalesce and expand (with especially severe and advanced forms);
+• At the next stage, places that cause a lot of inconvenience to the infected person will begin to become covered with grouped formations of bubbles filled with clear or cloudy liquid.
+Groups of viral vesicles can migrate along the vulva, coalesce and expand (in especially severe and advanced forms);

 How to treat herpes in the intimate area

-Having found the first signs of the disease, it is possible to cure herpes in the intimate area by several groups of remedies.
-It is better if the application is carried out in a complex application:
+Having discovered the first signs of the disease, herpes in the intimate area can be cured using several groups of remedies.
+It is better if the application is carried out in a complex manner:

 • Analgesics and aseptics.

 Important!
-In the case of the primary manifestation of herpes of the labia or with frequent relapses, as well as during exacerbations, it is recommended to contact your doctor: after examining and prescribing the necessary tests, they will be given an accurate diagnosis.
-In the same place, the doctor will tell you how to treat rashes, prescribe the course of drugs required for a particular case and give appropriate forecasts.
+In the case of the primary manifestation of herpes of the labia or with frequent relapses, as well as during exacerbations, it is recommended to contact your doctor: after examination and ordering the necessary tests, they will be given an accurate diagnosis.
+There, the doctor will tell you how to treat the rash, prescribe the course of medications required for a particular case and give appropriate prognoses.

 • Acyclovir.
-Available in the form of ointment and tablets;
+Available in ointment and tablet form;

 • Zovirax.
 Similar to Acyclovir, it is produced in several forms;

 • Cycloferon.
 This drug is classified as an immunomodulator.
-The release form is tableted.
+Release form: tablets.

 It was noted that an integrated approach to treatment is the best possible approach.
-So, the use of Acyclovir or Zovirax by applying to the affected areas with the complex intake of Cycloferon will give an unsurpassed result.
-Before using any means, you should consult with a specialist.
+Thus, the use of Acyclovir or Zovirax by applying it to the infected areas with the combined use of Cycloferon will give an unsurpassed result.
+Before using any product, you should consult a specialist.

-If the course is accompanied by pain or neuralgia, the doctor may prescribe a complex of painkillers.
-It is important to understand that their action is aimed at suppressing only part of the symptoms, and only they will not be able to overcome the virus.
+If the course is accompanied by pain or neuralgia, the doctor may prescribe a set of painkillers.
+It is important to understand that their action is aimed at suppressing only part of the symptoms, and they alone will not be able to overcome the virus.

 Important!
-There is a high risk of complications after the course of herpes on the genitals, treatment should begin when primary symptoms are detected and, if the situation requires it, be aggressive.
-Under attack is the genitourinary system of the woman and the adjacent mucous membranes.
+There is a high risk of developing complications after herpes occurs on the genitals, treatment should begin when primary symptoms are detected and, if the situation requires it, be aggressive.
+The woman’s genitourinary system and adjacent mucous membranes are under attack.

-In order to avoid the formation of rashes and infection, it is enough to follow a number of simple rules:
+In order to avoid the formation of rashes and infections, it is enough to follow a number of simple rules:

 • In case of unprotected sexual contact with a partner who is a carrier of the infection, treat the genitals with antiviral prophylactic agents (Miramistin, Panavir);

-• During treatment, always smear the affected areas with clean hands and with the help of tampons or applicators;
+• During treatment, be sure to smear the affected areas with clean hands and using tampons or applicators;

-• If the partner is permanent, then at least every six months it is recommended to take all the necessary tests and smears;
+• If the partner is permanent, then no later than six months it is recommended to take all the necessary tests and smears;

-• For the duration of the course of the disease, all sexual contacts (including oral and anal sex) will need to be excluded.
+• During the course of the disease, all sexual contact (including oral and anal sex) will need to be excluded.

 Important!
-Keeping the immune system in order is half the success: complex therapy partially suppresses and inhibits the virus, the main part of the work is performed by the immune system.
+Keeping the immune system in order is half the success: complex therapy partially suppresses and suppresses the virus; the bulk of the work is performed by the immune system.

-A disease of the genital organs, the appearance of which is caused by one of the herpesvirus family, is called genital herpes.
+A disease of the genital organs caused by one of the herpesvirus family is called genital herpes.
 The causes of genital herpes are sexual in nature.
-Symptoms at the initial stage may not be monitored, but the disease poisons the body.
-Often a person does not know where bad health, frequent colds come from.
+Symptoms may not be monitored at the initial stage, but the disease poisons the body.
+Often a person does not know where poor health and frequent colds come from.
 The reason for this situation is infection.
-The disease is not curable, therefore, the sooner a person identifies the problem and begins treatment, the more likely it is to prevent complications.
+The disease cannot be cured, therefore, the sooner a person identifies the problem and begins treatment, the greater the chance of preventing complications.

 There are 80 types of virus.
-They affect the mucous membrane, skin, central nervous system.
-The main cause of genital herpes is the herpes simplex virus (HSV) type 1 or 2.
-Often bacteria enter the body along with cytomegalovirus and ureaplasma.
+They affect the mucous membrane, skin, and central nervous system.
+The main cause of genital herpes is herpes simplex virus (HSV) type 1 or 2.
+Often bacteria enter the body together with cytomegalovirus and ureaplasma.

 Genital herpes develops cyclically.
 Activity occurs on days 2-21.
 Within a few days, a person develops rashes on the lips, wings of the nose, and herpes appears in the intimate area.
 Then the symptoms disappear.

-Genital herpes affects the anus, perineum, genitals.
-In difficult cases, it passes to the cervix, body of the uterus, ovaries and fallopian tubes.
+Genital herpes affects the anus, perineum, and genitals.
+In difficult cases, it spreads to the cervix, uterine body, ovaries and fallopian tubes.

 Causes of primary infection

-Primary sexual contact through contact with an infected partner.
-An infected person is able to transmit the infection during an exacerbation.
-In contact with such a partner, the likelihood of infection is very high.
-Often the disease is transmitted from people who do not suspect that they are carriers of genital herpes.
-Since at first there are no manifestations of the disease, then treatment is not carried out.
+Primary through sexual contact with an infected partner.
+An infected person is able to transmit the infection during an exacerbation period.
+When contacting such a partner, the likelihood of infection is very high.
+Often the disease is transmitted from people who are unaware that they are carriers of genital herpes.
+Since at first there are no manifestations of the disease, no treatment is carried out.

-After ordinary sex, herpes appears on intimate places.
-The consequence of oral and anal intercourse is infection of the oral mucosa, anus.
+After regular sex, herpes appears in intimate places.
+The consequence of oral and anal sexual intercourse is infection of the mucous membranes of the mouth and anus.

-Genital herpes: causative agent, types, transmission routes, causes, incubation period
+Genital herpes: pathogen, types, routes of transmission, causes, incubation period

 Other causes of genital herpes

 In rare cases, the disease is transmitted by airborne droplets.
-Organ transplantation and blood transfusion, artificial insemination are also the cause.
+Other causes include organ transplants, blood transfusions, and artificial insemination.

-There is a 17% risk that a woman will contract the herpes virus from a male partner through unprotected sex.
+There is a 17% risk that a woman will become infected with the herpes virus from a male partner during unprotected sex.
 This figure is reduced by 2 times if a condom is used during sexual intercourse.

-After infection, blisters on the surface of the skin contain a liquid containing bacteria.
-Contact with it causes infection.
-After that, microbes enter the body through the damaged surface of the mucous membrane or skin.
-With the blood, the virus enters the nervous system and remains in the body forever.
+After infection, blisters on the surface of the skin contain fluid containing bacteria.
+Upon contact with it, infection occurs.
+After this, the microbes enter the body through the damaged surface of the mucous membrane or skin.
+The virus enters the nervous system with the blood and remains in the body forever.

-In a healthy person, after being hit by a herpes virus, antibodies are produced, and the infection does not manifest itself.
-To intensive reproduction of bacteria lead to:
+In a healthy person, after exposure to the herpes virus, antibodies are produced, and the infection does not manifest itself.
+Intensive proliferation of bacteria is caused by:

 • nervous tension and stress;